Virtual Reality–Based Adaptive Gait Training for Adults with Peripheral Neuropathy

 Summary

 This study is testing a new way to help people with peripheral neuropathy improve their balance, walking, and stability.
-Peripheral neuropathy is a condition that causes weakness, numbness, and unsteady walking, which can increase the risk of falls.
+Peripheral neuropathy can cause numbness and weakness in the feet and legs, which can make walking less steady and increase the risk of falls.

-The program uses virtual reality (VR) and a smartwatch to guide participants through safe walking and balance exercises.
-The VR system adjusts the difficulty of the training based on performance, making the activities challenging but not overwhelming.
+The program uses virtual reality (VR) to guide participants through safe walking and balance exercises.
+A study app will be used to adjust the difficulty of the exercises during each session based on how the participant is doing, so the activities stay challenging but not overwhelming.

-The main goal of this study is to see if a 6-week VR-based gait training program can improve mobility, reduce fall risk, and increase confidence in daily movement.
-Researchers will also look at how safe and easy the program is to use, and whether wearable sensors can provide useful data about walking changes.
+The main goal of this study is to see if an 8-week VR walking program can improve mobility, reduce fall risk, and increase confidence in daily movement.
+Researchers will also look at how safe and easy the program is to use.

 Eligibility